haibocharles/Big-Data-and-Financial-Computing/README.md

 # Big-Data-and-Financial-Computing
-all the projects finished before 2023/07/01
+all the projects were finished before 2023/07/01